When A Postnuptial Agreement Is On Target

 - One or both spouses may have been appointed to lucrative positions as executives or other high-earning professionals.

 - One or both of you may have started a business or be about to open a professional practice.
 You and your business partners may have agreed to protect the business from potential divorce complications.

 - One of you may have received an inheritance and you now wish to ensure that all assets associated with these funds will be inheritable only by children from a previous relationship.

 These are hypothetical scenarios, but your motives for seeking advice about a postnuptial agreement are no doubt unique to your circumstances.
-At the law offices of Radford J. Smith, Chartered, we can help you create, review or revise a postnuptial agreement that will honor your priorities, protect the interests of children from previous relationships or other extended family relationships, and protect your and your spouse’s respective futures.
+At Radford J. Smith, Chartered, we can help you create, review or revise a postnuptial agreement that will honor your priorities, protect the interests of children from previous relationships or other extended family relationships, and protect your and your spouse’s respective futures.

 Put Knowledge And Experience In Your Corner

 A postnuptial agreement (postnup) can ensure that you agree about what would happen in case of a divorce or other potential life changes ahead.
 We can help you coordinate your postnuptial marital property realignment with your long-range financial planning and estate plan.